ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Dynamically generated client instance identifiers are string values that MUST be protected by the client instance as secrets.
-Instance identifier values MUST be unguessable and MUST NOT contain any information that would compromise the AS if revealed.
+Instance identifier values MUST be unguessable and MUST NOT contain any information that would compromise any party if revealed.
 Instance identifier values are opaque to the client instance.

 instance_id (string)